Lessons learned at Life Care Center: Lake Washington Institute of Technology students remember pandemic’s first days

 In fact, she said, enrollment in the bachelor’s program for public health has “surged,” because “people appreciate now what public health really means.”

-Gelbach, 33, had been a nursing assistant for 13 years before she enrolled at LWIT, which allowed her to attend nursing classes part time while still working and raising her son in Puyallup.
-She now works at Good Samaritan Hospital and nursing homes in the area, and is still enrolled at LWIT.
+Gelbach, 33, had been a nursing assistant for 13 years before she enrolled at LWTech, which allowed her to attend nursing classes part time while still working and raising her son in Puyallup.
+She now works at Good Samaritan Hospital and nursing homes in the area, and is still enrolled at LWTech.

 “I always knew I loved working with people,” she said.
 “I liked the interaction with all the patients.
 The teamwork.
 The camaraderie.
 It’s a good field to be in.”